 - How do the processes affect one another?

-Therefore, you must take some time to think about it, study the processes in the PMBOK Guide, and visualize the relationship among the processes.
+Therefore, you must take some time to think about it, study the processes in the PMBOK Guide as many times as you can, and visualize the relationships among the processes.

 In the earlier example where the question is asking about the output of the Create WBS process, although you may guess that the output is WBS, this option is not given.
 The given option is scope baseline, which consists of WBS, WBS dictionary, and scope statement.